Standard atomic weight: Published values

 IUPAC, through its Commission on Isotopic Abundances and Atomic Weights (CIAAW), publishes a formal value, called the standard atomic weight for each element that has at least one stable isotope or a well-characterised terrestrial isotopic composition.
 Updates are made only when justified by new high-precision measurements; they are no longer issued on a fixed biennial schedule.
 The most recent revisions (January 2025) affected three elements: gadolinium, lutetium, and zirconium.

 The published value may be given with an uncertainty, e.g. neon: 20.1797±(6), or as an interval, e.g. boron: [10.806, 10.821].

 Currently 83 elements have an assigned standard atomic weight.
 In addition to the full-precision values, CIAAW publishes abridged standard atomic weights (to five significant digits) and, for the twelve elements whose atomic weights are expressed as intervals, single-number conventional atomic-weight values for use when isotopic variation is unimportant.

 The symbol A_{r}(E) denotes the relative atomic mass of a particular sample of element E, whereas the standard atomic weight is denoted A_{r}°(E) (the circle ° indicating the defined standard-state composition).

 Abridged atomic weight

 The abridged atomic weight, also published by CIAAW, is derived from the standard atomic weight, reducing the numbers to five digits (five significant figures).
 The name does not say 'rounded'.

-Interval borders are rounded downwards for the first (low most) border, and upwards for the upward (upmost) border.
+Interval borders are rounded downward for the first (low most) border, and upward for the upward (upmost) border.
 This way, the more precise original interval is fully covered.